Kismuz/btgym/README.md

 Episode termination estimator,
 defines any trading logic conditions episode stop is called upon, e.g. <OMG!
 Stop it, we became too rich!> .
-- It is just a structural convention method.
-- If any desired condition is met, it should set <self.is_done> variable to True, and [optionaly] set <self.broker_message> to some info string.
+- If any desired condition is met, it should set BTgymStrategy <is_done.> variable to True, and [optionaly] set <broker_message.> to some info string.
 - Episode runtime termination logic is:
 ANY <get_done() condition is met> OR ANY <_get_done() default condition is met>
+- It is just a structural convention method.

 #### _get_done():
-Default [hidden] episode termination method, checks base conditions episode stop is called upon:
+Default episode termination method, checks base conditions episode stop is called upon:
 1. Reached maximum episode duration.
 Need to check it explicitly, because <self.is_done> flag is sent as part of environment response.